Table of Contents

 If you hold cmd and option while selecting, a rectangular selection will be made.

-If mouse reporting is enabled (in Preferences > Profile > Terminal) and the currently running terminal application is using it, pressing option will temporarily disable it so you can make a selection.
+If mouse reporting is enabled (in Settings > Profile > Terminal) and the currently running terminal application is using it, pressing option will temporarily disable it so you can make a selection.

 Right clicking on certain values shows helpful information in the context menu: